MicrosoftDocs/azure-stack-docs/azure-stack/hci/assurance/azure-stack-security-standards.md

 The *Health Insurance Portability and Accountability Act of 1996 (HIPAA)* is a set of rules and regulations set forth by the U.S. Department of Health and Human Services (HHS) to protect the privacy, security, and integrity of patients’ sensitive health information.
 HIPAA applies to any organization or individual that creates, receives, maintains, or transmits electronic protected health information (PHI), including (but not limited to) doctors’ offices, hospitals, health insurers, and other healthcare companies.

 Complying with HIPAA is essential but challenging work for healthcare solutions companies.
-If you choose Azure Stack HCI to develop your hybrid IT environment, you can utilize its built-in capabilities as well as the cloud-integrated services to automate many aspects of achieving and maintaining HIPAA compliance.
+If you choose Azure Stack HCI to develop your hybrid IT environment, you can utilize its built-in capabilities and the cloud-integrated services to automate many aspects of achieving and maintaining HIPAA compliance.
 For more information, see the following guidance.

 > [!div class="nextstepaction"]
 > [Azure Stack HCI and HIPAA](azure-stack-hipaa-guidance.md)